postwait/node-amqp/README.md

 Options provided as individual fields will override values given in the URL.

-If a defaultExchange is provided, the the name specified will be used as the default exchange on which connection.publish will operate.
+The second options are specific to the node AMQP implementation.
+It has the default values:

+    { defaultExchangeName: '' }

+The defauleExchangeName is the default exchange to which connection.publish will publish.
+In the past, the default exchange was amq.topic, which is not ideal.
+To emulate this behaviour, one can create a connection like:

+    var conn =
+      amqp.createConnection({url: "amqp://guest:guest@localhost:5672"},
+                            {defaultExchangeName: "amq.topic"});

 After a connection is established the `'connect'` event is fired as it is with any `net.Connection` instance.
 AMQP requires a 7-way handshake which